 We offer cooking and nutrition classes where different aspects of a plant-based diet are discussed, and many delicious recipes are prepared, tasted and shared!

 Amanda Strombom, President of Vegetarians of Washington, gives regular cooking classes to support those interested in moving toward a plant-based diet and learning new ways of preparing food avoiding animal products.
 Each class focuses on a different aspect of going veggie, whether it’s on specific food groups, on a particular health topic, shopping or even holiday cooking.
 Plenty of samples to taste are always provided.
 See upcoming classes below.

-Cooking classes are held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
+In normal times, cooking classes are held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
 A nominal charge of $5 per class helps us cover the cost of the ingredients and materials.
 Shopping tours are free.

 We come to you!